ibm-cloud-docs/key-protect/import-standard-keys.md

 You can add your existing encryption keys with the {{site.data.keyword.keymanagementserviceshort}} GUI, or programmatically with the {{site.data.keyword.keymanagementserviceshort}} API.

 ## Importing standard keys with the GUI
-{: #gui}
+{: #import-standard-key-gui}

-[After you create an instance of the service](/docs/services/key-protect/provision.html), complete the following steps to enter your existing standard key with the {{site.data.keyword.keymanagementserviceshort}} GUI.
+[After you create an instance of the service](/docs/services/key-protect?topic=key-protect-provision), complete the following steps to enter your existing standard key with the {{site.data.keyword.keymanagementserviceshort}} GUI.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/){: new_window}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.